MittalMonika/ExoPieDecorator/monoHbb/LimitModel/README.md

 How to create workspace, run limit and then save limit plots and cross-check plots.
 ===================================================================================

+This setup likley only one input from previous analysis steps, i.e. AllMETHisto.root.
+This must have:
+ * histogram for each background process
+ * histogram for each signal process
+ * both of above for each category
+ * up and down histogram for each of the systematic uncertainties

 create the workspace from AllMETHisto.root using
 ## This will need many configurable parameters.